Transthoracic echocardiogram (TTE); Echocardiogram - transthoracic; Doppler ultrasound of the heart; Surface echo

 - The transducer picks up the echoes of sound waves and transmits them as electrical impulses.
 The echocardiography machine converts these impulses into moving pictures of the heart.
 Still pictures are also taken.

-- Pictures can be two-dimensional or three-dimensional.
-The type of picture will depend on the part of the heart being evaluated and the type of machine.
+- Images can be two-dimensional or three-dimensional.
+The type of image will depend on the part of the heart being evaluated and the type of machine.

 - A Doppler echocardiogram evaluates the motion of blood through the heart.